YITH WooCommerce Stripe offers three different payment options:

-- Stripe Checkout: this opens Stripe checkout on a separate page after clicking on Place order button.
+- Stripe Checkout: this opens Stripe checkout on a separate page after clicking on the Place order button.

 - Elements Checkout: shows an embedded form hosted by Stripe and certified.